whole-communities-whole-health/hornsense-study-admin-docs/README.md

-# Hornsensen Platform admin panel usage instructions
+# Hornsense Platform admin panel usage instructions
 This documentation is for research study admins who use the Hornsense Platform admin panel to trach participants in a research study.